adc-connect/adcc/docs/calculations.rst

 In most cases the occupied orbitals in the core region of an atom are hardly involved in the valence to valence electronic transitions.
-Similarly the high-enery unoccupied molecular orbitals typically are discretised continuum states or other discretisation artifacts and thus are rarely important for properly describing valence-region electronic spectra.
+Similarly, the high-energy unoccupied molecular orbitals typically are discretised continuum states or other discretisation artifacts and thus are rarely important for properly describing valence-region electronic spectra.